sumanth3856/personal-portfolio-web/DEPLOY.md

 Your portfolio is ready to be deployed to Vercel!

 ## 1. Push to GitHub
-(Already done!
-I pushed the latest changes to your repository.)

 ## 2. Import to Vercel
 1. Go to [Vercel Dashboard](https://vercel.com/dashboard).